Felipe Padilla de Leon: Early life and career

-De Leon was the third of four children by the second marriage of his mother Natalia Padilla to Juan de Leon.
+De Leon was a native of Sitio Papaya, Peñaranda (now General Tinio), Nueva Ecija, the third of four children by the second marriage of his mother Natalia Padilla to Juan de Leon.
 His father died when he was three years old, leaving his mother to raise him and his elder half-brother, Pedro P. San Diego.
 Before becoming a musician, he took various odd jobs to support his family, such as a shoe polisher, carabao herder, carriage driver, and vendor of various items.
 In 1927, he took up Fine Arts at the University of the Philippines, but he had to abandon his studies to make a living.
 He played the trombone in cabarets and circuses, and later worked as an assistant conductor of the Nueva Ecija High School Orchestra, where he started composing music.
 To improve his composing skills he again enrolled to the University of the Philippines, and graduated in 1939 with a diploma of music teacher and conductor.
 Much later, he continued his studies under Vittorio Giannini at the Juilliard School in New York, U.S.

 De Leon married pianist Iluminada Mendoza with whom he had six children, including Bayani, a prominent composer, and Felipe Jr., a writer.

-Promotion of Filipino Nationalism
+Promotion of Filipino nationalism

-Commonwealth Period
+Commonwealth period

 During the 1930s, there was a massive cultural movement of "Filipinism" among several Filipino artists.
 The reason for the movement was to promote nationalism to Filipinos and as a response to the cultural integration imposed by the United States.

 Raul Navarro, a professor at the UP College of Music, also pointed out that music education (both primary and secondary) became a means of cultural homogenization and Americanization of Filipinos during those period.

 Being affected by the said movement, De Leon, along with his fellow composer Lucio San Pedro, continued the nationalist tradition of Antonio Molina, Francisco Santiago, and Nicanor Abelardo by using the material from Filipino folk songs as the basis of their own created compositions.
 De Leon also wrote articles and publications highlighting the importance of music as an expression of nationalism.

-Japanese Occupation
+Japanese occupation

 During the outbreak of World War II, De Leon was forced to compose national music for the invading Japanese.
 His song, "Payapang Daigdig" was also composed during this time period right after the destruction of Manila.

 After independence, De Leon soon composed the symphonic poems, "The Cry of Balintawak" and "Bataan" to commemorate the Filipinos who suffered under the Japanese occupation.